marcelosperalta/bootcamp_dci/200504/README.md

 ### Setup

-1. Clone the https://github.com/FBw-26/live-coding/tree/master/may/04-05 repo's to your machine;
+1. Clone the [today's repo](https://github.com/FBw-26/live-coding/tree/master/may/04-05) to your machine;

 2. Install the dependencies;
     ```